Breast and Cervical Cancer Program

 Hereditary Breast and Ovarian Cancer syndrome (HBOC) is an inherited tendency to develop breast, ovarian, and other cancers, and at a younger age.
 The majority of HBOC is due to a mutation in the two most common breast cancer genes (BRCA1 or BRCA2 genes).

 Women with an inherited mutation have up to a sixty-five percent lifetime risk of developing breast cancer and up to forty-four percent chance of developing ovarian cancer.
-Men with a BRCA mutation are at higher risk of developing breast and prostate cancer.
 It is estimated that with appropriate screening in Georgia, hundreds of potential BRCA related breast and ovarian cancers can be prevented.

 All women should have a mammogram as appropriate for their age.
-To determine whether you or your patient also may benefit from BRCA testing complete the Breast Cancer Genetics Referral Screening Tool (B-RSTTM) located at www.breastcancergenescreen.org.
+To determine whether you may benefit from BRCA testing complete the Breast Cancer Genetics Referral Screening Tool (B-RSTTM) located at www.breastcancergenescreen.org.
+Providers are also encouraged to have their patients complete this tool.

-If a positive screening result is identified contact 404-657-6370 to locate a local county public health department or other providers near you that offers screening.
+If a positive screening result is identified, start by contacting your local county health department or other provider(s) near you that offer screening.
+If you have additional questions about the genomics testing program, contact 404-584-1178.

 Additional Resources